for-giobbe/BASE/tutorial_1.md

 ## Install BASE and download the toy dataset

-BASE is based on GNU utilities and thus will function just on linux machines.
+BASE is based on GNU utilities and thus will function just on linux distributions, such as CentOS 8.
 Moreover, it leverages the following pieces of software:

 * RAxML 8.1.21
 * PAML 4.3 (codeml)